emillumine/third-party/outils/config.md

         If True, in shift_template calendar choice view, "Volant" button is included

+- USE_STANDARD_SHIFT = True (by default)

+        La Cagette use False to implement custom rules

 ### Scales and labels files generation

 - DAV_PATH = '/data/dav/cagette'